Muhuri River: Waterworks

 The Government of India built an impermeable spur on the river before 1975 to protect the town of Belonia from riverine erosion.
 The Joint River Commission has since restrained either country from constructing them on the river.
-The Muhuri Irrigation Project, consisting a closure dam and a 20-vent regulator, was completed by Bangladesh in 1986 to provide irrigation facilities and to check the inflow of saline water into the river from the Bay of Bengal.
+The Muhuri Irrigation Project, consisting of a closure dam and a 20-vent regulator, was completed by Bangladesh in 1986 to provide irrigation facilities and to check the inflow of saline water into the river from the Bay of Bengal.
 The Muhuri empties into the Feni at the reservoir formed by the building of the closure dam from where water is taken out through irrigation canals.
-The project has helped develop inland fisheries, curbed incursion of saline water upriver and kept upstream areas safe from storm surges following cyclones.
+The project has helped develop inland fisheries, curbed the incursion of saline water upriver and kept upstream areas safe from storm surges following cyclones.